-Ranked choice voting is currently used in 21 jurisdictions (and counting) in the United States and many other countries around the world.
+As of the end of 2021, ranked choice voting is currently used in 41 jurisdictions (and counting) in the United States, as well as in many other countries around the world.
 Our 2016 and 2020 reports found that in municipalities using ranked choice voting women and people of color had better electoral outcomes.

 Learn more about national, state and local legislation which promotes the adoption and implementation of ranked choice voting.

 The Fair Representation Act (HR 3863): sponsored by Rep. Don Beyer (D-VA)